Ragzouken/bipsi/docs/index.md

 ![Set up the ending of the game](binksi-end.png)

 In this case we've also added graphics and colours to the event by adding the `graphic`/tile and `colors`/colors fields.
 And for a nice effect, we've placed the event in a "warehouse" room that is inaccesible to the player, so we can keep it hidden from view there.
-We will make it so once you speak to Pixel for the first time, the ending event will teleport to the space the where the avatar appear once the game starts: a tag event named `game-start`.
+We will make it so once you speak to Pixel for the first time, the ending event will teleport to the space where the avatar appear once the game starts: a tag event named `game-start`.

 And thus, this is the full script for the game: